speedment/speedment-doc/pages/hazelcast.md

 Thus, the generated configuration class adds all the portable serialization factories and all class definitions that has been automatically generated.
 This class is automatically added as a component by the application builder.

 ## Ingesting Data
-Ingesting data from a database into the Hazelcast server nodes is greatly simplified with a provided utility class.
-The process involves creating a Speedment instance that is connected to the database and one Hazelcast client instance connected to the Hazelcast server cluster.
+Ingesting data from a database into the Hazelcast server nodes is greatly simplified with a provided utility class named `IngestUtil`.
-The following example shows a method that will invoke `IngestUtil::ingest` to ingest data from all tables in the the database into the Hazelcast server grid:
+The following example shows a method that will invoke a method `IngestUtil::ingest` to ingest data from all tables in the the database into the Hazelcast server grid:

 ``` java
     public void ingestAll() {